HealloUK/heallo-web/src/pages/treatments/face-lift-surgery-rhytidectomy.md

 path: /treatments/face-lift-surgery-rhytidectomy
 image: /img/treatments/face-lift.jpg
 title: Face Lift Surgery (Rhytidectomy)
-price: 5000
+price: 4000
-duration: 2-5 hours
+duration: 2-4 hours
 anesthesia: General
 recovery: 2-4 weeks
-result: 22 months
+result: 2-3 months
 description: >-
-  Rhinoplasty is a surgical procedure that can improve the appearance of your nose.
-It can correct functional problems with your nose, such as difficulty breathing, and it can also improve the overall symmetry of your face.
-Rhinoplasty is typically performed by a plastic surgeon and requires general anesthesia.
-Recovery time varies depending on the extent of surgery, but most people are able to return to work within one week.
+  A facelift, also known as a rhytidectomy, is a surgical procedure to improve the appearance of the face and neck.
+The surgery can involve removing excess skin and fat, tightening muscles, or repositioning bones.
+A facelift can be used to reduce wrinkles, sagging skin, and age spots.
+It may also be used to correct deformities caused by injuries or birth defects.
+A facelift can help people look younger and more attractive.
 whenconsider:
-        - Aiming for a better proportion and a more appealing look
+        - Sagging appearance of face
+        - Excess skin
-        - Restoring the symmetry of the breasts
+        - Loosening of the skin
-        - Post-pregnancy, massive weight loss and aging
 expectations:
-        - Improved balance, shape and symmetry
+        - Look younger and more attractive
-        - Youthful appearance
         - Enhanced self-confidence
 ---